EvaLabRaf/-Projet-ROB3-2022-2023-/Rapports de séances/Rapports_Hugo/Hugo_Denis-Martin_2022-12-06.md

 <br />

-And then I'm going to implement captors to the robot
+And then I'm going to implement some captors to the robot as the laser to avoid obstacles.

 ![](Annexes/2022-12-06_Assemblage1)